 Scavenger Hunt – By providing students with a list of simple objects they might find around the classroom, students are given the opportunity to put their translation skills to the test in a practical and engaging way.

 Late for Work – Students pretend to be a worker explaining to their boss the reason they are late for work.
 This allows students to practice their translation and speaking skills in a realistic setting.
 Alongside conversational vocabulary, this also encourages students to test their grasp of the perfect tense.
 The fun element comes in by challenging students to use their imagination to invent all kinds of wacky and fun reasons to explain why they were “late” – with the class voting to choose the funniest/silliest explanation.
 This game can also be spun in a number of ways: perhaps the student could play as a fortune teller predicting the future to test their future tense.

 Even simple games like Hangman can be used as revision exercises in a pinch, and these examples are to say nothing of the array of language and translation-focused video games freely available online.

 It also doesn’t hurt to have a few props on hand to display to the class to help make translation exercises a little bit more fun and engaging.
 Games and play make the often laborious task of learning and expanding vocabulary more enjoyable and engaging.

 It’s an undeniable fact that children like to have fun.
 By encouraging language and translation studies through play, we can help to inspire in children a love of languages that will motivate their linguistic and cultural education for years to come.

-Ofer Tirosh is CEO at Tomedes, a professional translation service.
+Ofer Tirosh is a part-time writer at StudyClerk and CEO at Tomedes, a professional translation service.
 Ofer’s entrepreneurial spirit led him to found Tomedes over a decade ago, choosing the translation industry due to his lifelong passion for languages.